An Euler scheme for BSDEs via the Wiener chaos decomposition: Introduction

-we then get a fully implementable numerical scheme.
-The reason to use such a representation is that, for smartly chosen functions $(h_{j}^{i})_{1 \leq j \leq M}$, we can obtain closed-form formulas for both the conditional expectations and the martingale terms appearing in \eqref{Euler scheme} can be computed explicitly from this representation.
+yields an implementable numerical scheme.
+For a suitable choice of the functions $(h_j^i)_{1\leq j\leq M}$, both the conditional expectations and the martingale terms appearing in \eqref{Euler scheme} can be computed explicitly from this representation.

-We remark that the method can handle general square-integrable terminal conditions without additional effort.
-This stands in contrast to most methods in the literature (such as those listed above), where one typically assumes that the terminal condition depends only on the terminal value of a forward SDE--so that the problem becomes a Markovian FBSDE--or on a discrete functional of the forward path.
-In the latter case, the standard approach is to recover a Markovian formulation by augmenting the forward state, which often leads to a high-dimensional system.
+Since the chaos expansion is applied directly to the random variables $F_i^\pi$, the method does not require the terminal condition to be represented through a forward process.
+It can therefore handle general square-integrable terminal conditions without additional effort.
+In particular, there is no need to augment a forward state when the terminal condition depends on the past trajectory, and the potentially high-dimensional Markovian system resulting from this augmentation is avoided.

-To the best of our knowledge, one of the few schemes that does not require a Markovian forward–backward (FBSDE) representation is \cite{BriandPhilippe2014SOBB} is currently the only other numerical scheme that directly accommodates general square-integrable terminal conditions and can be viewed as a Picard-type analog of our approach.
-There, the solution of \eqref{BSDE} is approximated through a Picard-type iteration, and the conditional expectations and martingale terms are computed via truncated Wiener chaos decompositions, in a spirit close to ours.
-A key difference is that our convergence analysis treats all parameters of the algorithm, whereas \cite{BriandPhilippe2014SOBB} assumes that time integrals can be computed exactly; moreover, our results and proofs can be stated in a more concise form and require fewer auxiliary definitions.
-From a practical standpoint, our scheme gives direct control of the solution at each time step, while in their setting, new simulations require rerunning the full Picard iteration.
+To the best of our knowledge, \cite{BriandPhilippe2014SOBB} is currently the only other numerical scheme that directly accommodates general square-integrable terminal conditions and can be viewed as a Picard-type analog of our approach.
+There, the solution of \eqref{BSDE} is approximated through a Picard iteration, while the conditional expectations and martingale terms are computed using truncated Wiener chaos decompositions, in a spirit close to ours.
+A key difference is that our convergence analysis treats all the parameters of the algorithm, whereas \cite{BriandPhilippe2014SOBB} assumes that time integrals can be computed exactly.
+Moreover, our results and proofs can be stated in a more concise form and require fewer auxiliary definitions.
+From a practical standpoint, our scheme gives direct control of the solution at each time step, while, in their setting, new simulations require rerunning the full Picard iteration.